paularaissa/project-vfdt/readme.md

 The experiment requires the server to be running before any clients can connect.

 ### 1. Starting the Server
 Open a terminal in the project root directory and execute the following command.
-The `PYTHONPATH` export is necessary for module resolution.

 ```bash
 python server_app/server_app.py